MarvinTheParanoidRobot/SDR/lib/glg/examples_java/README.txt

     The drawing used in this example, gis_example2.g, also needs to be modified so that GISMapServerURL property of the GIS object points to the correct MapServer URL.

+  GIS_PilotView
+    Demonstrates how to integrate mapping functionality with the dynamic features of the GLG Toolkit in a Java application using asynchronous GIS map loading request.
+It also demonstrates "pilot view" functionality, with the map periodically adjusted to keep it centered on the moving aircraft icon.

 All examples may be used either as applets in a browser or as standalone Java programs.
 The examples have to be built prior to running them.